 When the Stauffer’s made a public statement regarding the adoption, the child’s special needs seemed to be the biggest reason the adoption failed.
 The family felt they were not told about all of the child’s special needs.
 They felt unable to manage his needs and eventually decided it would be best for him to go to a home with a parent who was medically trained.

 I watched the video where they discussed making this decision.
-I admit I hadn’t heard of them prior to the media attack regarding the adoption dissolution.
+I admit I hadn’t heard of them before the media attack regarding the adoption dissolution.
 I haven’t seen any other videos from their YouTube channel.
 However, as I watched Myka Stauffer cry about how much she loved her son, and how hard it was for them to admit they weren’t the best parents for him, I felt she was being genuine.
 She acknowledges feelings of parental failure.
 She talks about how she loves this child.
 And, like a true mother, she talks about making the decision she feels is right for the child, even if it is difficult, and even if it means facing public outrage.

 There is a difference between an adoption disruption and dissolution.
-To clarify, an adoption disruption happens prior to the finalization of an adoption.
+To clarify, an adoption disruption happens before the finalization of an adoption.
 In these cases, the families moving toward the goal of adoption decided before legally adopting that the placement was not going to work.
 An adoption dissolution happens when a family has legally adopted a child and decides that the adoption is no longer in the family’s best interests, and wishes to have the child placed with another family in the hopes that they can adopt the child.
 It is similar to the dissolution of a marriage in that, legally, the relationship will no longer exist after the adoption is dissolved.
 However, depending on the circumstances leading up to the need for adoption disruption and dissolution, families may be able to maintain contact if the next adopting family allows and feels it is in the child’s best interest.

 I took a particular interest in this story as the mother of a son who is diagnosed with reactive attachment disorder.
 A therapist we were seeing actually suggested we consider the dissolution of his adoption.
-At the time, our family was struggling, and we were considering living separately in order to ensure the safety of our younger child and pets.
+At the time, our family was struggling, and we were considering living separately to ensure the safety of our younger child and pets.

 After the suggestion by our therapist, I decided to do some research.
 While this is not a common practice in the adoption community, it does happen.
 My family decided we would continue as a family unit and face challenges as they came.